 What You Need To Make This Recipe

-Heavy Cream: use a cream that has a fat percentage of 35% or above.
+Heavy Cream: Use a cream that has a fat percentage of 35% or above.

-Sugar: use regular granulated sugar, not powdered sugar.
+Sugar: Use regular granulated sugar, not powdered sugar.

-Salt: you can adjust the amount of salt to how salty you want your salted caramel sauce to be.
+Salt: You can adjust the amount of salt to how salty you want your salted caramel sauce to be.

-Butter: use unsalted butter so that you can control the amount of salt in the salted caramel sauce.
+Butter: Use unsalted butter so that you can control the amount of salt in the salted caramel sauce.

 How To Make Salted Caramel No Corn Syrup

-Step 1: Spread the sugar on a pan or saucepan, add in the water and it a mix.
+Step 1: Spread the sugar on a pan or saucepan, add in the water, and it a mix.

 Step 2: Place the pan on medium-low and cook until the sugar turns a golden amber color.
 Do not mix the mixture while it’s browning.
 You can use the handle of the pan to move the caramel around a bit if needed.

 Step 3: Add in the butter and mix until fully incorporated.
-Be very carful while doing this, as a lot of steam will be produced by the caramelized sugar.
+Be very careful while doing this, as a lot of steam will be produced by the caramelized sugar.
 Cover your hand with an oven mitten if needed.

 Step 5: Take the caramel off the heat and mix in the salt.
 Let it sit at room temperature to cool slightly.

 Step 6: Transfer the warm salted caramel sauce into a jar or air tight container and refrigerate until fully cooled.
-Once cooled the salted caramel can be used.
+Once cooled, the salted caramel can be used.

 How To Store The Salted Caramel Sauce